MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 Formally speaking, VB Free Energy is a lower bound on the model's log evidence, which makes it an obvious default choice (at least for the advanced VBA user ;)).
 Note that BIC can be regarded as an asymptotic approximation to VB Free Energy.
 This means that BIC effectively involves additional simplifying assumptions than VB Free Energy.
 This is not the case for AIC, which was originally derived under a frequentist inferential framework.
 When compared to BIC, AIC underestimates model complexity when sample size increases, which is typically used as an argument against AIC.
 But retrospectively, none of these metrics can be deemed a priori better, until one of them is proven to be (e.g., using a [model confusion analysis]({{ site.baseurl}}/wiki/identifiability/#model-confusion-analysis)), for the specific model selection problem of interest.

-> Note: AIC and BIC have a sign convention.
-More precisely, they typically decrease when log likelihood increase (i.e. they write: AIC/BIC = -2*log(Likelihood) + complexity penalty).
+> Note: AIC and BIC have a *sign convention*.
+More precisely, they typically decrease when the data log likelihood increases (i.e. they write something like: AIC/BIC = -2*log_likelihood + complexity penalty).
 In VBA, this sign convention is reversed, such that they typically increase with log likelihood.
 This is the proper sign convention, when using AIC or BIC with the above group-level Bayesian model selection approach!